yoselalberto/networks/readme.md

 ### usage

-Build the image with `docker build -t image_tag .`, run a persistent container with `docker run -d -p 8787:8787 -e PASSWORD=your_password -v` pwd`:/app image_tag sh data_integration.R`
+Build the image with

+`docker build -t image_tag .`,
+run a persistent container with

+`docker run -d -p 8787:8787 -e PASSWORD=your_password -v` pwd`:/app image_tag sh data_integration.R`.

 To use `Rstudio server` point your browser to localhost:8787, log with user/password `rstudio/your_password`